Indred/JWST-informational/README.md

 # JWST-informational

-Applying all my CSS and HTML skills!
+Applying all my CSS and HTML skills so far!